 Speech therapy services can be provided in a general education setting or a pull-out setting.
 Generally, if the student is able to have his/her IEP goals met in the general education setting then this is where the services would occur.
 Occasionally, when a student requires a smaller, quieter setting, pull-out services may be necessary.
 (All campuses)

-Co-Teaching is a service delivery model where the special education teacher and the general education teacher share a classroom.
+In Class Support is a service delivery model where the special education teacher and the general education teacher share a classroom.
 The general education teacher is the content specialist while the special education teacher is the specialist in modifying and adapting the classroom to fit the needs of the students in special education.
 Students do not leave the classroom unless the lesson requires a small group alternative lesson that cannot be delivered within the classroom.

 Preschool Program for Children with Disabilities (PPCD)